ryandielhenn/topic-modeling-arXiv-abstracts/README.md

 "arXiv is a curated research-sharing platform open to anyone.
 As a pioneer in digital open access, arXiv.org now hosts more than two million scholarly articles in eight subject areas, curated by our strong community of volunteer moderators" (arXiv.org, n.d.).

-## Problem Statement
+## What is the problem?
+(Step 1)

 While arXiv provides search functionality, users must already know specific keywords or topics they're interested in.
-This project aims to automatically discover and organize the latent topic structure within a specific arXiv subfield (such as cs.AI, stat.ML, or q-bio), revealing research themes, emerging areas, and connections that aren't explicitly labeled—enabling exploratory browsing and helping researchers understand the landscape of research without knowing exactly what to search for.
+This project aims to automatically discover and organize the latent topic structure within a specific arXiv subfield (such as cs.AI, stat.ML, or q-bio), revealing research themes, emerging areas, and connections that aren't explicitly labeled.

+## Why does this need to be solved?
+(Step 2)

+This would enable exploratory browsing and help researchers understand the landscape of research within a subfield without knowing exactly what to search for.

 ## Data Source